 5. Water your Garden when the sun is down.

 Watering your garden in the early morning or late evening allows the grass and plants to soak up water without it being evaporated by the sun.
 This can save up to 100 litres each time.
 If you have a dog, you can make washing your dog and watering the garden the same event.

 6. Water your plants with recycled water.

 If the ice in your drink has melted or you have water left in the pot from making some pasta, you can use this to water your plants (wait for the pasta water to cool down first though).
 You can actually use any water that doesn’t have poisonous chemicals in it – this is called grey water.
-Find out more about it here.
+Find out more about it on the Greywater Action website.

 Recycling plastics and other household waste actually saves water.
 (Why?
 Because creating new products requires water and if you recycle then companies don’t have to create new materials from scratch).

 You can get some cheap plastic bins –they don’t have to be colour coded, just label them for plastic, paper, tin and organic waste and start recycling.
 If you live in a complex, you can usually speak to the trustees about getting communal recycling bins.

 If you don’t have a shower or enjoy baths, you can use the water from your bath to flush your toilets.
 After you’re done bathing, fill a bucket with your bath water and pour it in the toilet tank or bowl.
 If you take a shower, you can use a bucket to collect water while you shower – just stand in the shower and let the water collect as you do your regular shower routine.
 This method also gives you a free arm workout – carrying buckets of water back and forth is actually a lot of work. #freegym

 9. Only wash Full Loads of Clothes and Dishes.